milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 The goal here is to identify interesting functional annotation orthogroups that can be summarized in a table in the main text.
 Probably like 8-15 or so.
 Ones that i definitely want to mention:

 * Whatever is going on with the giant ones in A. obtectus
+    * nothing we can figure out
 * detoxification stuff about cytochrome P450
+    *  some interesting stuff potentially about polyethylene breakdown in tenebrioids?
 * Some stuff about the genes annotated with sexual reproduction
+    * Nothing concrete
 * Some stuff about the olfactory genes
+    * the chitin stuff is development, not odorant binding
 * The fluorescence stuff in i. luminosius and the other glowing one
+  * TODO!

 Other considerations:
 * T. molitor and Z. morio are of particular interest because they are of industrial relevance, both as feed insects for agriculture and exotic pets, and as human food (alternative to other animal proteins).
 (They also use BRAKER2 and then TSEBRA manually with the default weights!! they also get high gene numbers and lots of single exon genes, especially z. morio)